DEFRA/waste-tracking-service/docs/api-landing-page.md

 description: This API Landing Page is for waste receivers, software developers and third party software users.
 It enables operators of permitted or licenced waste receiving sites, to report details of each waste movement arriving at their site.
 This will be mandatory from October 2026.
 ---

-Version 1.0 issued October 2025
+Version 1.0 issued November 2025

 # DEFRA Receipt of Waste API Landing Page (Private BETA)